Church Stained Glass Windows

 Surrounding the altar in light, they make up 560 square metres of glass in total.

-On a student trip to Germany in the 1990s, we met Jochem Poensgen, who is talking about his windows to us in this photograph.
+On a student trip to Germany in the 1990s, we met Jochem Poensgen, who is talking about his church stained glass windows to us in this photograph.

 Would you call this religious stained glass?
 Or is it the location that imbues it with spiritual significance?